Complications of Type 1 Diabetes

 - High levels of ketones in the urine or blood

 - Nausea and vomiting

 Diabetic RetinopathyChronic high blood sugar, as well as high blood pressure, can damage tiny blood vessels in the retina of the eye.
 Diabetes is the most common cause of blindness in individuals between the ages of 20-60 in the United States.
 This damage, called diabetic retinopathy, usually occurs over a long period of time.
 Signs of eye damage include:

 - Pain or pressure in one or both of your eyes

 - Trouble seeing things out of the corners of your eyes

-Heart DiseasePeople with type 1 diabetes are more likely to have heart disease and to die from heart disease as people without diabetes.
-Having diabetes can cause your blood cholesterol levels to rise, leading to clogged, narrowed arteries, a condition called atherosclerosis .
+Cardiovascular DiseasePeople with type 1 diabetes are more likely to have and die from cardiovascular disease than people without diabetes.
+Having diabetes can cause your blood cholesterol levels to rise, leading to clogged, narrowed arteries (atherosclerosis).
 Clogged arteries make it more difficult for blood to carry oxygen and other essential nutrients to vital organs and tissues, such as your heart, and can cause:

 - Sudden weakness or numbness of your face, arm, or leg on one side of your body